EPCCed/archer2-intro-ds-and-ml/README.md

 Linux users should open a command-line terminal and use ssh from the command line.

 Mac can open the Mac termimal application and use ssh from the command line.
-However, to display graphics from Cirrus you will also need to install Xquartz.
-Xquartz provides its own terminal called “Xterm”: if you have problems displaying graphics when using the Mac terminal, try logging in using ssh from within this Xterm.

 Windows users should install MobaXterm which provides ssh access, a Unix graphics client and a drag-and-drop file browser.
 Alternatively, if you're comfortable using Windows PowerShell, you can connect with a command-line SSH client from there.